TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

-Then, systematically go through all items in the issue, creating (by hand) abs.tex files for the abstracts and bbl.tex files for the bibliographies, translating as necessary to standard TUGboat and LaTeX formatting, e.g., using \bibitem even in hand-written bibliographies.
-These {abs,bbl}.tex files stay in the TUGboat source directory.
+Then, systematically go through all items in the issue, creating (by hand) abs.tex files for the abstracts and bbl.tex files for the bibliographies, translating as necessary to standard TUGboat and LaTeX formatting, e.g., using \bibitem (with a meaningful key; ends up in issue.xml) and \end{thebibliography} even in hand-written bibliographies.
+These {abs,bbl}.tex files stay in the TUGboat article source directories.

 If an article uses BibTeX, the .bbl file can be copied to bbl.tex as the starting place.
 If an article has no bibliography, don't create a bbl.tex.
 If an article has no abstract, write a summary if it needs it, or if the one-line description from the capsule suffices, fine.

 Best to do it one article at a time, making sure each comes out ok.
 Run:
   make cro-scratch  # in capsules directory
+Be sure crossref_iss in capsules/Makefile is set to the current/desired issue, per README-tug-procedures.

+The landing files output will be in file://.../tubprod/svn/capsules/crossref/dir1.lndout/tb*.html and the XML file for Crossref in:
+  .../dir2.process/issue.xml

-There has to be at least one abs.tex and one bbl.tex or the program will bail out early, so might have to create them for more than one article to begin.
-Be sure crossref_iss in capsules/Makefile is set to the current/desired issue.
+There has to be at least one abs.tex and one bbl.tex or the program will bail out early, so might have to create them for more than one article to begin (or do first an article with both).

 The make will probably fail due to unprocessed TeX commands remaining in the output files, dir2.process/issue.xml and dir1.lndout/*.html.
 We want